Get Stuff We Love

 "This works for all curl types and gives you bouncy, frizz-free curls with a great smell," said Benghanem.
 "Apply a quarter size amount on slightly damp hair, then use a comb to distribute it from root to tip.
 Let air dry or dry with a diffuser."

-Click here to shop a curl cream one editor swears by!
+Want more curly hair products?
+Pick up a curl cream one editor swears by!